Professor Peter Taylor-Gooby

 - Our Children’s’ Europe, 2015-18, a NORFACE project led from Kent, 1.5m Euro.
 The project links together teams in Denmark, Germany, Norway, Slovenia and the UK, carrying out innovative research into people’s attitudes to the welfare state and how it will develop, using Democratic Forums and Focus Groups.

 - INSPIRES (Resilience, unemployment and young people), an EU FPV project, led from Erasmus, Rotterdam, Euro 220,000.
 Inspires conducts co-ordinated research in 12 countries on policy responses to unemployment among vulnerable groups and compares the success of different initiatives.

 - Social Contexts and Responses to Risk, an ESRC Priority Network, 2003-2008, £2.8m.
 The Network links together research projects in 12 universities which examine how people perceive and respond to risks.
-The research is multi-disciplinary and the team includes sociologists, economists, psychologists and experts in social policy, socio-legal studies and media.

 - Welfare Reform and the Management of Societal Change, an EU FPV project, 2001-5, 1.1m euros.
 This project, directed from Kent, examines how European social policy responds to the challenges of population ageing, labour market change and ideological shifts against the welfare state.

 - Economic Beliefs and Behaviour, an ESRC Research Programme, 1994-9, £1.5m.
 The research investigated the relationship between people’s understanding of economic and material issues and their behaviour.
 It was conducted in 17 university departments and research institutes in the UK and in collaboration with visiting experts from Europe and America.

 Plus 42 smaller grants to a total value of £6.2m, £4.5m from ESRC.